3 LinkedIn Basics

 3.1 Setting Up Your Profile

 Your profile is your landing page.
-When someone sees your post or comment, they will click through to your profile to decide whether to follow you or connect so it’s worth taking the time to make it reflect why you’re on LinkedIn.
+When someone sees your post or comment, they will click through to your profile to decide whether to follow you, so it’s worth making it reflect why you’re there.

 3.1.1 Your headline